Emilia Clarke: Philanthropy

 In 2019, upon revealing the brain aneurysms she suffered in 2011 and 2013, Clarke launched her own charity named SameYou.
-The organisation aims to broaden neurorehabilitation access for young people after a brain injury or stroke.
+The organisation aims to broaden access to neurorehabilitation for young people who have suffered a brain injury or a stroke.
 On 26 September 2019, she co-hosted a YouTube live stream with Irish YouTuber Jacksepticeye that raised over £200,000 for SameYou.
 After the conclusion of the final season of Game of Thrones, a fundraiser called "Justice for Daenerys" was started in which fans of the series raised over £83,000 for her charity.
 According to the fundraiser creator, the purpose was to collectively show their appreciation for both Clarke and the character of Daenerys Targaryen.
 In 2020, Clarke was presented with the Public Leadership in Neurology award by the American Brain Foundation for her efforts in raising awareness about neurorehabilitation.
-In the 2024 New Year Honours, Clarke and her mother, Jennifer Susan Dodd Clarke, were both made Members of the Order of the British Empire in the civil division (MBE) for their role in the creation of SameYou.
-She was invested with the Insignia on 21 February 2024 at Windsor Castle by the Prince of Wales.
+In the 2024 New Year Honours, Clarke and her mother, Jennifer Susan Dodd Clarke, were both made Members of the Order of the British Empire (MBE) in the civil division for their creation of the SameYou charity.
+She was invested with the honour on 21 February 2024 at Windsor Castle by the Prince of Wales.

 In April 2020, Clarke began a fundraiser to help raise funds for her charity's COVID-19 fund.
-The fundraiser, which aimed to raise £250,000, would support both the Spaulding Rehabilitation Hospital in Boston, Massachusetts, and the University College Hospital in London.
-The organisation's new initiative aims to make a larger portion of beds available to coronavirus patients by providing a virtual rehabilitation clinic for people recovering from brain injuries and strokes.
-In a further response to the coronavirus pandemic, Clarke announced the launch of an Instagram series of poetry readings.
-The readings derive from a collection called The Poetry Pharmacy: Tried-and-True Prescriptions for the Heart, Mind and Soul.
+The fundraiser, which aimed to raise £250,000, supported both the Spaulding Rehabilitation Hospital in Boston, Massachusetts, and the University College Hospital in London.
+The organisation's initiative aimed to make a larger portion of beds available to coronavirus patients by providing a virtual rehabilitation clinic for people recovering from brain injuries and strokes.
+In a further response to the pandemic, Clarke announced the launch of an Instagram series of poetry readings, derived from a collection called The Poetry Pharmacy: Tried-and-True Prescriptions for the Heart, Mind and Soul.
 She began the series by reading a poem about loneliness, which she dedicated to her charity SameYou and announced that other performers would be joining the initiative, stating that every performer would dedicate their reading to a charity of their choosing.

-In September 2020, she joined Emma Thompson, Sanjeev Bhaskar and Robert Lindsay in a virtual reading of the play Private Lives by English playwright Noël Coward.
-It was announced that all funds raised from the performance would be used as a crisis grant to support those in the theatre industry who were struggling financially as a result of the COVID-19 pandemic.
+In September 2020, Clarke joined Emma Thompson, Sanjeev Bhaskar and Robert Lindsay in a virtual reading of the play Private Lives by English playwright Noël Coward.
+It was announced that all funds raised from the performance would be used as a crisis grant to support those in the theatre industry who were struggling financially as a result of the pandemic.

+Public image

+In August 2025, Clarke was featured for her upcoming 40th birthday in the Two Crazy Creatures dragon poem printed by UK publication Urban Pigs Press.
+She has been described by the media as an English rose.